ravendb/docs/version_3/docs/client-api/commands/patches/how-to-work-with-patch-requests.dotnet.markdown

 # Client API : Patches: How to work with patch requests?

-**Patch** command is used to perform partial document updates without having to loading, modifying and saving full documents.
+**Patch** command is used to perform partial document updates without having to load, modify and save full documents.
 This is usually useful for updating denormalized data in entities.

 ## Syntax